marioabajo/ardunix/README.md

 # ardunix

-A shell prototype for arduino for extremely low memory devices (like arduinos with 2kb of ram).
+A shell prototype for arduino (or other extremely low memory devices).
 It can't be posix compliant in any way, but i try to make it familiar in some sense.
 Objectives for v.1:

 - Low memory foot print at start (below 512 bytes of ram, and 9kb of flash)
-- Shell with variables, very basic control flow (for, while, if) and calls
+- Shell with variables, very basic control flow (for, while, if) and functions
 - Simple filesystem in flash (PROGMEM) and another one for eeprom (RW)
+- Small and basic set of programs (ls, cat, echo, etc...)
-- Simple interface with the shell (using read, write calls)
+- Simple interface of the shell with lcd's, serial port, etc... (through read/write calls)
+- Support for scripts
-- Support for automatically run commands at boot
+- Support for boot scripts

 ## Commands